In-House vs. Outside Counsel: Choosing the Right Option

 Litigation and dispute resolution can be costly and time-consuming, but they are sometimes necessary to protect a company’s interests.
 In-house counsel advise on dispute resolution strategies, including negotiation, mediation, and arbitration.

-They can also represent the company in court, working closely with outside counsel if the case requires specialized expertise.
+They can also represent the company in court, working closely with outside counsel when specialized expertise is required.

 When to Hire Outside Counsel

-While in-house counsel can handle many legal issues, there are times when it makes sense to bring in outside counsel.
-By outsourcing routine or specialized tasks to outside counsel, in-house teams should free up time to focus on strategic initiatives and high-level decision-making.
+While in-house counsel can handle many legal issues, there are times when it makes sense to bring in external legal counsel.

 Here are some of the key situations when a company should consider hiring outside counsel: